-New data provides direction for ACL injured knee treatmentsFebruary 11th, 2012 in Other /
+New data provides direction for ACL injured knee treatmentsFebruary 11, 2012 in Medicine & Health / Other

 Primary Anterior Cruciate Ligament (ACL) reconstruction improves quality of life and sports functionality for athletes, according to research presented today at the American Orthopaedic Society for Sports Medicine's Specialty Day in San Francisco, CA.

 "ACL knee injuries have long been a source of problems for athletes, and we are excited to have such a large body of data to evaluate different treatments," said Jüri T Kartus, MD, Department of Orthopaedics, NU-Hospital Organization, Sweden.
 "To see patients improving in the years following surgery is a great indicator of what we are doing right."

 The study examined data from the Swedish National ACL Reconstruction Register, which began compiling patient information in 2005.
 The Register consists of both patient and surgeon reported data, including the Knee Injury and Osteoarthritis Outcome (KOOS) score for quality and function after surgery, cause of injury, previous surgeries, time between injury and reconstruction, and graft type.
 Approximately 90 percent of all ACL reconstructions performed annually in Sweden are reported.